pilarvillanueva/criticalarchives/_posts/tutorials/2018-08-01-blog-instructions.md

 4. When the "forking" is done, you will automatically be directed to a new copy of the website stored on your GitHub account.
 Its name should be something like "yourusername/criticalarchives", and it should say "forked from halperta/criticalarchives" in the upper left corner.
 This is now your copy of the project.

 ## Step 3: Create an author ID.
 You'll need to create an author ID for the website so that your review can be attributed properly.
 To do this, follow these steps.
-Or [watch the video tutorial.](https://youtu.be/RDR-BhB-e84)
+Or [watch the video tutorial.](https://youtu.be/RDR-BhB-e84) (Note: turn on closed captions to view the text instructions.)

 1. Log in to GitHub and navigate to your fork of the critical archives website.
 If you don't remember the URL, you can find the fork among your repositories.
 Your repositories should be linked from your GitHub home page.
 2. **Important:** Change the branch from `master` to `gh-pages`.
 To do this, find the drop-down menu that says "branch" near the top left of the page, and select `gh-pages.`
-3. Navigate to the `author` file (`_data/authors.yml`):
+3. Navigate to the "author" file (`_data/authors.yml`):
 	* Click on the `_data` directory to open it.
 	* Click on the `authors.yml` file.
 4. **Open the file for editing**: click on the pen icon in the upper right corner of the screen.